Do you believe you can cultivate your perception, or are you trapped in a pattern of negative mindsets?

 These are just some of the most persuasive excuses we tell ourselves.

-People do this because they don’t have a clear sight of their goals.
+People do this because they don’t clearly see their goals.

 To change your lifestyle, you need to change not only yourself but also your environment.